Give us a call!

 Once the needles are in, you will typically spend about 20-30 minutes resting on the table.
 Some treatments will include additional therapies, such as cupping, gua sha, tui na, e-stim, etc. The Acupuncturist will explain any additional therapies if you need them.
 Often, you will have the option of a heat lamp to stay comfortable during the treatment.

 Herbal Consults can be done with or without acupuncture.
 Based on your evaluation, the doctor will put together a prescription for you.
 This could be a simple patent pill that is ready to go, a custom granular formula, or a tea made from raw herbs.
-Depending on what is best for you, the Acupuncturist will let you know when your formula will be ready.
+Depending on what is best for you, Dr. Jes or Dr. Danielle will let you know what formula is appropriate.